oceanbase/oceanbase/README.md

 ## Quick start

-Refer to the [Get Started guide](https://open.oceanbase.com/quickStart) to try out OceanBase Database.
+Refer to the [Get Started guide](https://open.oceanbase.com/quickStart) to try out OceanBase Database with OBD.
+Refer to the [Try with Docker](https://hub.docker.com/repository/docker/oceanbase/oceanbase-ce) to try OceanBase Database with docker.

 ## Documentation